corbanvilla/3-3LEDCube/README.md

 [![Schematic] (/images/Crop-Small/Schematic.png "")] ('/images/Crop-Large/Schematic.png')

-I like lining up all the resistors and transistors first.
-Place them on a breadboard, as shown in the schematic.
-I like bridging them over the gap, with jumper cables on both sides, as shown in the picture below:
+I like lining up all the resistors and transistors first on the breadboard, as shown.
+I usually start by bridging the resistors over the gap, with jumper cables on both sides, then move on to the transistors, as shown below:

 [![Breadboard] (/images/Crop-Small/Breadboard.png "")] ('/images/Crop-Large/Breadboard.png')

-Then once all the components are in place, start soldering jumper cables to the bottom anodes of the LEDs, stick them into the breadboard, as shown.
+Then once all the components are in place, start soldering jumper cables to the bottom anodes of the LEDs, and stick them into the breadboard, as shown.
 Solder up jumper cables to the 3 cathode rings of LED legs.

 [![Overview-Cube] (/images/Crop-Small/Overview-Cube.png "")] ('/images/Crop-Large/Overview-Cube.png')

-Wire up the resistors back to the Arduino:
+Then start wiring back to the Arduino:

 [![Arduino] (/images/Crop-Small/Arduino.png "")] ('/images/Crop-Large/Arduino.png')

-Then move on to the transistors.
 Finally use the sticky pad to stick the arduino to the project board and sticky underneath the breadboard to connect it to the project board.

 [![Overview-Top] (/images/Crop-Small/Overview-Top.png "")] ('/images/Crop-Large/Overview-Top.png')

 Note: The resistors aren't polarized (it doesn't matter which direction they're going) but transistors are.
 When doing the transistors (they're the black thing) make sure that the flat side is facing where N is on the schematic, otherwise it won't work.

 ##Step 5 - Coding
 Now that all the wiring is complete, you can start on coding it.
 Go to https://www.arduino.cc/en/Main/Software and download the Arduino IDE for your OS.
 Install it, and open it up.
 Go ahead and plug in your arduino with a USB to USB-B cord.
 Open up the Arduino IDE and go to Tools > Board > Arduino/Genuino Uno to make sure that it knows what Arduino board its programming.
 Then, take the code from the ledcube.ino on this website and paste it into the IDE.
-At the top right, click Upload.
+At the top left, click Upload.

 ###Thats it!
 You've successfully assembled a 3x3x3 Arduino LED Cube!
 Congratulations! :-)